-In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water pro- vided by public water systems.
+In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water pro-vided by public water systems.
 Food and Drug Administration regulations establish limits for contaminants in bottled water which provide the same protection for public health.
 Is our water system meeting other rules that govern our operations?
 The State and EPA require us to test our water on a regular basis to ensure its safety.
-During the 1st quarter of 2014, we did not monitor for Total Trihalomethanes (TTHM) and Haloacetic Acids (HAA5), and therefore cannot be sure of the quality of the drinking water during that time.
-We are taking steps to ensure that this does not happen again.
+We passed all the reporting and monitoring requirements for 2015.

-Customers with questions or concerns about your water, or the contents of this report, contact Allen Collision, Superintendent at 989- 550-4388.
+Customers with questions or concerns about your water, or the contents of this report, contact Steven Corrion, Village Superintendent/Clerk at 989-453-2733.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled Village Council meetings.
-The Village of Pigeon Council meetings are held the third Monday of each month at 7:00 p.m. at the Village Hall, (989) 453-2733.
+The Village of Pigeon Council meetings are held the third Monday of each month at 7:00 p.m. at the Village Hall.
+(989) 453-2733.

-The table below lists all the drinking water contaminants that we detected during the 2014 calendar year.
+The table below lists all the drinking water contaminants that we detected during the 2015 calendar year.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
-Unless otherwise noted, the data present in this table is done January 1 through December 31, 2014.
+Unless otherwise noted, the data present in this table is done January 1 through December 31, 2015.
 The State allows us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 All of the data is re representative of the water quality, but some data is more than one year old.